siliconspecter/indifference-engine/deliverables/wasm_module/readme.md

 [source/engine/limits.h](./source/engine/limits.h) to increase the size of the pool.

-TODO: move limits

 ##### Transforming

 Initially, all entities are given the "identity" transform, that is, equivalent to being located at 0, 0, 0, rotated by 0, 0, 0 and scaled by 1, 1, 1.

-This can be adjusted during scripts, click handlers or when timers tick or expire (doing so in other situations may produce unexpected results):
+This can be adjusted during scripts, selectable callbacks, tick callbacks, timer expiry callbacks or animation callbacks (doing so in other situations may produce unexpected results):

 ```c
 transform(